ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Potential external control of configuration

 Indica possíveis riscos ao permitir controle externo às configurações do sistema.
-A mensagem que aparece é esta:

 > _Allowing external control of system settings can disrupt service or cause an application to behave in unexpected, and potentially malicious ways.
 An attacker could cause an error by providing a nonexistent catalog name or connect to an unauthorized portion of the database.
 For more information checkout the CWE-15 \(_[_https://cwe.mitre.org/data/definitions/15.html_](https://cwe.mitre.org/data/definitions/15.html)_\) advisory._